 1.10.
 “Message” means any message sent to or received from a Consumer through the System.
-For clarity, “Message” does not include any communication sent or received outside the System through Customer’s website, email accounts, through any other platform, or through telephones and other electronic devices of Customer and its employees and contractors.
+For clarity, “Message” does not include any communication sent or received outside the System, through Customer’s website, email accounts, through any other platform, or through telephones and other electronic devices of Customer, its employees or contractors.

 1.11.
 “Opt-Out Request” means any request made by a Consumer to no longer receive Messages from Customer.